jakisa/stork/README.md

-# lightscript
+# Stork
-Lightweight scripting language with C++ integration.
+A small footprint scripting language with C++ integration.
 Work in progress...